-Linear vector spaces; Linear operators and matrices; Systems of linear equations; Eigenvalues and eigenvectors; Classical orthogonal polynomials.
-Linear ordinary differential equations; Exact and series methods of solution; Special functions; Linear partial differential equations of physics; Separation of variables method of solution.
+Linear vector spaces; Linear operators and matrices; Systems of linear equations; Eigenvalues and eigenvectors.
+Linear ordinary differential equations; Exact and series methods of solution; Linear partial differential equations of physics; Separation of variables method of solution.
 Complex variable theory; Analytic functions; Taylor and Laurent expansions; Classification of singularities; Analytic continuation; Contour integration; Dispersion relations; Fourier and Laplace transforms.
-Elements of group theory; Discrete and continuous groups.
+Elementary group theory; Discrete and continuous groups.

 QT 207 (AUG) Introduction to Quantum Computation (3:0)